 If you are new to buying art at auction and are wondering how it all works, here's our first timer's guide.

-In the days before a live auction auction houses usually hold a pre-auction exhibition where the public can come in and look at the works in person.
-These lively, social events are a good opportunity to talk to art experts from the auction house who will be able to share more details about the artist, the artwork and its provenance.
+A visit to the showroom is also a good opportunity to talk to art experts from the auction house who will be able to share more details about the artist, the artwork and its provenance.
 Pre-auction exhibitions are also a great place to get a feel for the auction world and discover interesting artists that you might not have been familiar with.
 The more art you see, the more you'll be able to refine your tastes and learn more about the artists you'd like to invest in.

 Estimates, reserve prices and buyer's premiumsAuction catalogues list 'estimate prices' for each work included in the sale.
 The estimate is the auction house's prediction for what the lot can be expected to sell for during the auction.
 Pre-sale estimates are based upon current market prices achieved at auction for comparable works and also take into account the condition, rarity and provenance of the artwork.
 Usually any bid between the high and the low estimate should stand a fair chance of success.
 The 'reserve price' is confidential and is set by the seller as the lowest amount that the work can be sold for.